Daimler Fifteen

 The Fifteen was the first Daimler to be offered at less than £500 since World War I. The Great Depression of the 1930s was well established and Daimler, responsible for economical BSA three-wheelers and, from 1931, the mid-price Lanchester range, went downmarket to assist sales in the austere times.
-Perhaps it took twenty years but this risky strategy with the Daimler name may have lost Daimler its super-luxury reputation and eventually brought about its demise.

 In August 1934, in anticipation of the reduction in annual tax charge, the Fifteen was given a larger 2-litre engine.
 Again in August 1936 the engine was increased to 2.2-litres then another two years later to a full 2½-litres.